zriyansh/signoz.io/docs/userguide/collecting-ecs-sidecar-infra.md

 ### Update ECS Task Execution Role

 The ECS Task Execution Role is an AWS IAM role that grants permissions to the ECS agent to make AWS API calls on behalf of the user.
-When integrating SigNoz as a sidecar container, the task execution role needs additional permissions to access the AWS Systems Manager Parameter Store, where the SigNoz configuration is stored.
+When integrating SigNoz as a sidecar container, the task execution role needs additional permissions to access the AWS Systems Manager Parameter Store, where the SigNoz configuration is stored and to access CloudWatch Logs for log management of the sidecar containers.

 To modify the ECS Task Execution Role, follow these steps: